johnmartindev/threejs-journey/study-notes.md

 - Leva is still under development by PMNDRS, so could change a lot in the coming years.
 - To help with organisation, we should use folders within the Leva UI.
 - "r3f-perf" helps with monitoring.
 We could still use "Stat.js", but this is a more advanced solution.

+## 7.5.1 - Post-processing in R3F: passes vs. effects

+- We previously looked at "passes" in post-processing and how performance suffers with each pass applied.
+- React Three Fiber has a way of consolidating multiple passes into one "effect" to solve this issue.
+- React Three Fiber does this while keeping the order in which we added them.

+## 7.6.1 - Use-gesture tips for developing on mobiles

+- When users swipe up and down and left to right, it can refresh the page or redirect.
+- When developing interactive 3D scenes, we don't necessarily want this.
+- See the following resource on how to deal with these issues: https://use-gesture.netlify.app/docs/extras/#touch-action

+## 7.7.1 - Physics in React Three Rapier

+- We've previously seen how the physics library Rapier works, but not with React Three Fiber.
+- React Three Rapier can be imported as an NPM module and implemented using the `<Physics>` tag.
+- Within the `<Physics>` tag, we can include "rigid bodies" using the `<RigidBody>` tag.
+- Rigid bodies can contain multiple meshes and we can compose objects using it.
+- These rigid bodies can be assigned one or more "colliders".
+- The default collider of a rigid body is a cuboid.
+- For more spherical bodies, we can use the ball collider `<BallCollider>`.
+- For more complex bodies, we can use the likes of hull and trimesh colliders.
+However, watch performance!
+- See Rapier documentation for full list of colliders: https://rapier.rs/javascript3d/classes/
+- We can, of course, play with gravity.
+By default it is ~9.81 m/s2 (the gravity near earth's surface).
+- Keep in mind that just like real-life, the mass of a rigid body does not affect its falling speed!
+- There's also "impulses" for applying forces.
+These require a reference (`useRef` needed).
+- Debug is available to us (shows collider dimensions), but bear in mind it affects performance.